Xxlilsolid/Midi2Keyboard/README.md

 Run the python script or executable
 Put your glorious .mid files in the newly created "music" file.
 Follow the steps on the GUI.

-## Features

-### Play your favourite piano covers
-- Play your piano covers on Roblox and games/websites which support playing the piano on a PC Keyboard

-### Download music via Youtube and convert them to .mid via ai-midi.com
-- The programme allows you to paste Youtube URLs of your favourite piano covers and converts them automatically using AI!

-### Transposition modes
-- Switch between Nearest octave transposition with note clamping (transposition behaviour present before commit [52700e9](https://github.com/Xxlilsolid/Midi2Keyboard4Linux/commit/52700e925c4521084a84d4c429d0321021e1e02f) (which added both modes fully)) or use Octave clamped transposition.

-### Sudo isn't required
-- This project uses pynput which doesnt require sudo to run unlike pyautogui

 ## Future plans